Test Drive

 Spacious Hyundai

-To look for more positive qualities in Hyundai, we will have to focus on the interior, whose space is uniquely pleasing.
-I clarify that this applies not so much to the amount of luggage as to the cabin.
-Less joy is the quality of the furniture and the comfort of the seats in relation to the position of the legs and shoulders.
+To find more positive qualities in the Hyundai, we have to focus on the interior, the space of which is definitely pleasing.
+Let me clarify that this concerns not so much the volume of luggage, but the cabin.
+Less pleasing is the quality of the furniture and the comfort of the seats in terms of leg and shoulder position.
 The driver sits quite high and feels like he is driving a van.
-Otherwise, it can count on clearly visible devices, a metric by which the Korean model outperforms most of its competitors.
+Otherwise, he can count on clearly visible devices - an indicator in which the Korean model surpasses most of its competitors.

 Elegant Renault

-For example, Renault Talisman in terms of instrument logic - with an annoying combination of buttons and touch screen - which takes time to navigate and get used to.
-The car in the test has an 8,7-inch monitor in the center console, but it's generally not very richly equipped - except for rather valuable systems such as full LED headlights, heated seats and 18-inch aluminum wheels.
-The parking assistance system (complete in Bulgaria with a reversing camera and a few other features) is highly recommended given the fact that – as is the case with the other cars in the test – visibility is not very good.
-The 4Control package is also a valuable system that the test machine has.
+For example, the Renault Talisman in terms of instrument logic – with an annoying combination of buttons and a touchscreen – which takes time to navigate and get used to.
+The car in the test has an 8,7-inch monitor on the center console, but is generally not very richly equipped – except for quite valuable systems such as full LED headlights, heated seats and 18-inch aluminum wheels.
+The parking assistance system (in Bulgaria, complete with a rear-view camera and several other features) is highly recommended, given the fact that – as is the case with other cars in the test – the visibility is not very good.
+The 4Control package is also a valuable system, which is available in the test car.

 In addition to 19-inch wheels and 4Control lettering, it includes adaptive dampers and a rear-steering system.
 In principle, this combination promises quite dynamic behavior on the side of the long 4865 mm Grandtour, but, unfortunately, in practice the system does not live up to expectations.
 The front end of a large Renault model selflessly takes direction when the steering wheel is turned, but the rear does not follow it with such precision.
 The latter also applies to the steering, creating a feeling of synthetics and lack of feedback.
 For these reasons, the French model moves between the pylons much more slowly than the Insignia Sports Tourer, with its active on-road behavior.

-However, the adaptive shock absorbers of the large Renault model provide a fairly acceptable level of comfort, providing a pleasant passage for the body and passengers of bumps.
-The car in the test is significantly better motorized than its rivals, and its dynamic performance associated with more power is logically better - despite the limiting actions of the "restrained" EDC dual-clutch transmission.
-All this is enough for third place, because the more compact Mazda 6 performs better in many ways.
+However, the adaptive dampers of the large Renault model provide a fairly acceptable level of comfort, ensuring that the body and passengers enjoy the bumps.
+The car in the test is significantly better motorized than its rivals, and its dynamic characteristics, associated with greater power, are logically better - despite the limiting actions of the "restrained" transmission with two EDC clutches.
+All this is enough for third place, because the more compact Mazda 6 works better in many respects.

 Sports Mazda